3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

-> Version 5.1 (XXX X, 2019)
+> Version 5.0.1 (Sep 6, 2019)
-  [ALL] Added ability to change fonts for level stats.
-Default is Old Font (same as pre-5.0 font).
+  [ALL] Level stats: Added option to change stats font.
+5 choices available (default: font from 4.x releases)

 > Version 5.0 (Sep 4, 2019)
   NOTE: It is recommended to clean your GZDoom ini from all CVAR entries of earlier releases.